mirfanmcs/Machine-Learning/Supervised Learning/Neural Networks/Neural Networks Learning - Backpropagation/Octave/readme.md

 # Prediction

 After training the neural network, we would like to use it to predict the labels.
 We will call "predict" custom function to use the neural network to predict the labels of the training set.
 This lets you compute the training set accuracy.
+We will use trained &Theta; we used above to predict for data set.

 `>>> pred = predict(Theta1, Theta2, X);`